R for SAS users: Lesson 3

 • We have to use a generalized linear mixed model (GLMM)

-• GLMM uses a link function to convert response variable to a scale where its error is roughly normal
+• GLMM uses a link function to convert response to a scale that can also be any number

-• Afterward, we “undo” the transformation to interpret model means and confidence intervals on the original scale
+• After making model predictions, we take the inverse of the link to interpret model means and confidence intervals on the original scale

 GLMM for binary response variable